Course Title: Classical & Quantum Mechanics

 You will learn in this course by:

-1. Watching recorded lectures where material will be presented and explained, and the subject will be illustrated with demonstrations and examples;
+1. Attending interactive lectures where material will be presented and explained and the subject will be illustrated with demonstrations and examples;

 2. Private study, working through the theory as presented in lectures, texts and notes, and gaining practice at solving conceptual and numerical problems;

-3. Completing tutorial questions designed to give you further practice in application of theory, and feedback on your progress and understanding;
+3. Actively contributing to group-based problem solving in tutorials that is designed to give you further practice in application of theory and feedback on your progress and understanding;

-4. Completing written assignments consisting of numerical and other problems requiring an integrated understanding of the subject matter.
+4. Completing written assessments consisting of numerical and other problems requiring an integrated understanding of the subject matter.

 Overview of Learning Resources